Mayor Gabriel Campana

-The Millionaires Row Historic District is a Nationally Registered District with distinctive buildings significant to our history.
-The Williamsport Historical Architectural Review Board (HARB) reviews all exterior renovations, changes and new construction planned in the district.
+The Millionaires Row Historic District is a Local and Nationally Registered District with distinctive buildings significant to our history.
+The Williamsport Historical Architectural Review Board (HARB) reviews exterior renovations, changes and construction planned in the district.

 The HARB Review Process

-If your property is in the Historic District, you must obtain a Certificate of Appropriateness (COA) before performing exterior alterations, including but not limited to, repairs, improvements, demolitions, construction or signs.
-The Historical Architectural Review Board (HARB) reviews all COA applications.
-There is no fee for a HARB review.
+If your property is in the Historic District, you must obtain a Certificate of Appropriateness (COA) before performing exterior alterations, including but not limited to, repairs, improvements, demolitions, fences, construction or signs.
+The Historical Architectural Review Board (HARB) reviews the applications.
+There is no fee for a review.
 You or your representative should attend the meeting to clarify any questions about the work.

 Applications are obtained at City Hall, Community Development, 245 West Fourth Street, Williamsport, PA, Monday through Friday, 9:00 AM to 5:00 PM.
-An application requires a full work description, photographs of the building, photographs of the work area, and samples, brochures or other information about the materials you plan to use.
-Drawings and elevations are required for new construction, re-construction and projects proposing removal of or changes to historic features.
+You may download a HARB Application here.
+An application requires a work description, photographs of the building and work area, and samples, brochures or other information about the materials you plan to use.
+Drawings and elevations are required for construction, re-construction and projects proposing removal or changes to historic features.

 If you want to replace a historic feature, such as windows, porch railings or wood siding, or to demolish a structure, you must document the condition of the feature or structure and support your request for replacement or removal.
-New construction, including additions or garages, requires detailed drawings and plans.
+New construction, including porches, fire escapes, additions or garages, require detailed drawings and plans.
 You must also consult with the Codes/Zoning Office and verify if a Building Permit or Zoning change is required.

-After review, HARB sends a recommendation regarding your proposal to City Council.
-City Council is the official body issuing Certificates of Appropriateness.
+HARB sends a recommendation regarding your proposal to City Council.
+City Council issues Certificates of Appropriateness.
 You have the right to discuss your application with them.
-To arrange this, contact the City Clerk before the Council meeting.
+To arrange this, contact the City Clerk.

 |Due Date for COA Applications||Applications, with supporting documentation, are due by 3:30 PM the Wednesday before the meeting.
 Incomplete or late applications will not be accepted.|